MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 *All compensations available.* (Cat 2) means after all feasible measures available to the manufacturer to minimize all systematic positioning errors for the particular machine-tool model or measuring errors for the particular coordinate measuring machine are considered.

-*Allocated by the ITU.* (Cat 3 and Cat 5 part 1) - The allocation of frequency bands according to the current edition of the ITU Radio Regulations for primary, permitted and secondary services.
+*Allocated by the ITU.* (Cat 3 and Cat 5 part 1)—The allocation of frequency bands according to the current edition of the ITU Radio Regulations for primary, permitted and secondary services.

 N.B.